Danny-weebo/Keybind/README.md

 | onComplete | Function | function() { console.log('Fire ball!'); } | The function that will be called after pressing enough as set |

 # Example
-## Example of simple use of on a button element
+## Example of creating Keybind object
 ```Javascript
 var myObj = new Keybind({
     time: 2,